SimplySphere/webbgpt-0.2/README.md

 ## Local Demo Server

-### Thursday Demo Default
+### Current Demo Default

-The Thursday demo default is the final 22M pretrained local-MVP checkpoint:
+The current demo default is the final 22M pretrained local-MVP checkpoint:

 `artifacts/runs/local-mvp/checkpoints/pretrain/best-pretrain`

-SFT-small, SFT-v2, SFT-v3, and DPO-small were run as local posttraining/plumbing experiments, but they are not the website default.
+SFT-small, SFT-v2, and SFT-v3 were run as local posttraining/plumbing experiments, but they are not the website default.
 SFT-v3 completed and reduced validation loss, but the final demo prompt comparison stayed mixed/worse than pretrained: prompt retention and grounded-context behavior did not improve enough to justify switching.
-DPO-small amplified the bad SFT behavior and is archived.
+DPO is disabled legacy work and is not an active candidate.
 Keep `WEBBGPT_MODEL_MODE=pretrained` unless a later checkpoint clearly beats pretrained on behavior samples.

 Start the local-MVP demo server with the pretrained 22M checkpoint: